dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 I'm not going to retro-brite the case as it's not yellowed much and will be in a stack of machines.

 I wanted to max out the capabilities of my daily driver machine.
 There's not much expasion available for the Ultra 1 series.
 It's pretty much more RAM, better graphics card, and bigger hard disk.
-I went onto the flebay website looking for RAM and the Creator3D framebuffer.
+I went onto the fleBay website looking for RAM and the Creator3D framebuffer.
 The framebuffers are now stupid expensive, but I found a bunch of RAM, some new in box, for a pretty reasonable price.
 I now have enough (bought a couple of lots) to upgrade something like six Ultra 1 machines to their max of 1024 MB.
 This one is now maxed on RAM.